-Dealing with your small business energy bills
+Dealing with your business energy bills

 Mae'r cyngor hwn yn berthnasol i Cymru.
 Gweler cyngor ar gyfer Gweler cyngor ar gyfer Lloegr, Gweler cyngor ar gyfer Gogledd Iwerddon, Gweler cyngor ar gyfer Yr Alban